cybardev/retro.css/README.md

 ## CREDITS

-- [MVP.css](https://andybrewer.github.io/mvp/) for being easy to use and understand
+- [MVP.css](https://andybrewer.github.io/mvp/) for being easy to use and modify
 - [NES.css](https://nostalgic-css.github.io/NES.css/) for the retro theme idea and styles